gmoralesc/gmoralesc/SETUP.md

-# Setup
+# Developer Setup

 ## Apple System
-- iCloud: Disable any unused features
+- iCloud: Disable any unused features (Like photos because it will take a lot of space)
-- Dock: Delete all unused apps
+- Dock: Delete shorcuts not related to development
 - Finder: Preferences
   - General > New Finder window show: [username]
   - Sidebar > Show these items in the sidebar: [username]